Ruulian/writeups/qualif-ec2-2022-esaip/cross_dungeon/README.md

 I flag it with an unintended method so you can check this [writeup](https://hippie.cat/post/Writeup/ESAIP-Qualif/Cross-site-dungeon) from Hippie to see the intended method.

+Task: The final battle against ganon has started!
+Ganon is holding the holy cookie, find a way to steal it from him!

 ## First look

 We can see a little welcome page: